pjaskulski/scans_transcripts/README.md

 ![Screen](/doc/highlighting_entity_names.jpg)

-BOX - experimental function for marking entity names in the scan.
-The names are marked with frames, and the name read by the model is placed above the frame (on yellow background).
+Transcription errors prepared by the LLM model often concern proper names; to make finding them easier, an experimental BOX function was prepared - for marking entity names in the scan.
+The names are marked with frames, and the name read by the model is placed above the frame.
 This allows you to quickly compare the name with the actual content of the scan.
 See the screenshot below.

+Automatic marking isn't perfect, so it's possible to adjust the created frames: by grabbing the frame with the left mouse button, you can move it, and you can also adjust the frame size—the lower right corner of the frame is a handle that allows you to resize it.
+The new position or size is automatically saved when you release the mouse button.
+However, it's important to remember that the main purpose of this feature is to indicate (even inaccurately) the position of the proper name for visual verification of transcription accuracy.

 ![Screen](/doc/entity_names_on_scan.jpg)